FindMyProfessors/findmyprofessors/api_clients/go/docs/Rating.md

 ### NewRating

-`func NewRating(averageGrade ModelEnumsGrade, topKMostRecentDifficultyAverage float32, totalDifficultyAverage float32, topKMostRecentQualityAverage float32, totalQualityAverage float32, ratingAmount int32, ) *Rating`
+`func NewRating(averageGrade Model36EnumsGrade, topKMostRecentDifficultyAverage float32, totalDifficultyAverage float32, topKMostRecentQualityAverage float32, totalQualityAverage float32, ratingAmount int32, ) *Rating`

 NewRating instantiates a new Rating object
 This constructor will assign default values to properties that have it defined,